sfigg/commercialization-public/docset/customize/mdm/enterpriseextfilessystem-csp.md

 <a href="" id="nonpersistent"></a>**NonPersistent**
-&nbsp;&nbsp;&nbsp;&nbsp;The EnterpriseExtFileSystem CSP allows an enterprise to read, write, delete and list files in this folder.
+The EnterpriseExtFileSystem CSP allows an enterprise to read, write, delete and list files in this folder.
 When an app writes data to the Non-Persistent folder, it accesses that data from the EnterpriseExtFileSystem\\NonPersistent node.
 Files written to the NonPersistent folder will persist   over ordinary power cycles.

-&nbsp;&nbsp;&nbsp;&nbsp;When the device is wiped, any data stored in the NonPersistent folder is deleted.
+When the device is wiped, any data stored in the NonPersistent folder is deleted.

 <a href="" id="oemprofile"></a>**OemProfile**
-&nbsp;&nbsp;&nbsp;&nbsp;Added in Windows 10, version 1511.
+Added in Windows 10, version 1511.
 The EnterpriseExtFileSystem CSP allows an enterprise to deploy an OEM profile on the device, such as a barcode scanner profile then can be consumed by the OEM barcode scanner driver.
 The file is placed into the \\data\\shareddata\\oem\\public\\profile\\ folder of the device.

 <a href="" id="directory"></a>***Directory***
-&nbsp;&nbsp;&nbsp;&nbsp;The name of a directory in the device file system.
+The name of a directory in the device file system.
 Any *Directory* node can have directories and files as child nodes.

-&nbsp;&nbsp;&nbsp;&nbsp;Use the Add command to create a new directory.
+Use the Add command to create a new directory.
 You cannot use it to add a new directory under a file system root.

-&nbsp;&nbsp;&nbsp;&nbsp;Use the Get command to return the list of child node names under *Directory*.
+Use the Get command to return the list of child node names under *Directory*.

-&nbsp;&nbsp;&nbsp;&nbsp;Use the Get command with ?List=Struct to recursively return all child node names, including subdirectory names, under *Directory*.
+Use the Get command with ?List=Struct to recursively return all child node names, including subdirectory names, under *Directory*.

 <a href="" id="filename"></a>***Filename***
-&nbsp;&nbsp;&nbsp;&nbsp;The name of a file in the device file system.
+The name of a file in the device file system.

-&nbsp;&nbsp;&nbsp;&nbsp;Supported operations is Get.
+Supported operations is Get.

 ## OMA DM examples